wso2/docs-ob-toolkit-uk/en/docs/install-and-setup/configuring-api-manager-for-ob.md

            obie.trusted_anchors.signing = "openbanking.org.uk"
            obie.org_id="0015800001HQQrZAAX"
            ```
-        6. Configure the API contexts that require response signing:
+        6. By default, response signing is enabled for the Payments API.
+Configure the API contexts of other APIs
+           that require response signing.
+For example:
           ``` toml
           [[open_banking.uk.signing_config.response_sig_required_apis]]
-          api_context=”/open-banking/v3.1/pisp”
+          api_context=”/open-banking/v3.1/event”
           ```

-14. If you want to use the [Data publishing](../learn/data-publishing.md) feature:
+15. If you want to use the [Data publishing](../learn/data-publishing.md) feature:

     - Enable the feature and configure the `server_url` property with the hostname of WSO2 Streaming
     Integrator.